protocol/research-website/content/posts/202104-snarkpack/index.md

 $$
 x(a_1b_2) + a_1b_1 + a_2b_2 + x^{-1}(a_2b_1)
 $$
-which is **exactly** what we have in the left term !
+which is *exactly* what we have in the left term !

-We have just roughly shown that the protocol is complete and **enable us to halve the number of pairing operations**.
+We have just roughly shown that the protocol is complete and enables us to *halve the number of pairing operations*.
 One might ask though why is it secure?
 The security comes from the fact the prover doesn't know the $x$ in advance when he computes $l$ and $r$ so there is only a negligible probability he can compute these in a malicious way that will make the verification equation pass.

-GIPA extends this idea to any *bilinear inner product map* relation between two vectors whose lengths equal a power of two.
+GIPA extends this idea to any **bilinear inner product map** relation between two vectors whose lengths equal a power of two.
-Before diving into how GIPA works, we first needs a to define what is an **inner product commitment scheme** as it is an essential requirement of the GIPA protocol.
+Before diving into how GIPA works, we must first a to define what is an **inner product commitment scheme** as it is an essential requirement of the GIPA protocol.

 #### Inner product commitment scheme